syncfusion-content/angularjs-docs/angularjs/Chart/Getting-Started.md

 ---

- title: Getting started for Chart
+ title: Syncfusion EJ1 AngularJS - Getting started for Chart

  description: How to create a chart, add series, enable tooltip and other functionalities